-As of the Report Date, the Company (indirectly) holds about 20.7% of the equity units in Compass.
+As of the Report Date, the Company (indirectly) holds about 24% of Compass's members' capital.

-Compass's products include the leasing of data centers assets to companies for self-use as well as to wholesale companies and companies providing cloud services in the US and Montreal, Canada.
-Compass' management is experienced in developing and starting data centers as well as in relationships with strategic clients in the field.
+Compass's products include the leasing of data centers assets to companies for self-use as well as to wholesale companies and companies providing cloud services in North America and EMEA66.
+Compass's management is experienced in developing and starting data centers as well as in relationships with strategic clients in the field, with an emphasis on Hyperscale clients.

-As of the Report Date, Compass has 10 active sites and 3 Hyperscale facilities under construction and development.
+As of the Report Date, Compass has 12 active sites and 6 Hyperscale facilities under construction and development.